nicopietroni/quadwild/README.md

 In case you have technical issues or building problems, please write to [stefano.nuvoli@gmail.com](mailto:stefano.nuvoli@gmail.com) or [nico.pietroni@uts.edu.au](mailto:nico.pietroni@uts.edu.au).

 ### Run
-The package is composed of the main command-line quad-remesher (quadwild) and three different components of the pipeline (field_computation, field_tracing, quad_from_patches).
+The package is composed of the main command-line quad-remesher (quadwild) and three different components (field_computation, field_tracing, quad_from_patches) that perform different steps of the pipeline.

 #### quadwild
 This project has no visual interface and can be used via command-line.
 This can be helpful to batch run entire datasets of models.
 To run the project, once builded, execute the following terminal command: